Swansboro Prison Ministry

 ABOUT

 Inspired by our Prison Justice Study, members of both Reveille and our partner Koinonia Community Church have started a prison ministry.
-Our initial work includes support for the PATH Reentry Program, and writing letters of encouragement to people in prison.

 PATH REENTRY PROGRAM